flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-07-30-offline-first-apps-event-sourcing/index.md

 any other fields we want to query or search.
 For example a `User` object might have a full-text index on the `fullName` field.

+As to the concrete storage engines.
 In the web browser IndexedDB fits perfectly, on a mobile device SQLite does the job.
 I've had some experience with MongoDB, MSSql Server, MySQL.
 All work fine.

-When using SQL storage I tend to store indexable fields in separate columns and the rest of the data as a JSON string in a column named `rawData` or somesuch.
+When using an SQL storage I tend to store indexable fields in separate columns and the rest of the data as a JSON string in a column named `rawData` or somesuch.